ros2/rmw_fastrtps/design/service-discovery.md

 The Service Mapping relies on the built-in discovery service provided by DDS.
 However, this discovery is not robust and discovery race conditions can occur, resulting in service replies being lost.
 The reason is that the request and reply topics are independent at DDS level, meaning that they are matched independently.
 Therefore, it is possible that the request topic entities are matched while the response entities are not fully matched yet.
 In this situation, if the client makes a request, the response will be lost.

 On the client side this is partially solved checking the result of method `rmw_service_server_is_available` before sending any request.
-However, current implementation only checks that the request publisher and resonse subscribers are matched to any remote endpoint, but not that these remote endpoints correspond to the same servers.
+However, rmw_fastrtps_cpp 2.3.0 only checks that the request publisher and resonse subscribers are matched to any remote endpoint, but not that these remote endpoints correspond to the same servers.
 That is, the request publisher could be matched to one server ant the response subsciber to another one, so that any request will still be missing its response.

 On the server side a workaround was implemented, which relies on blocking the `rmw_send_response`, and a non-standard (ab)use of the related sample identity data field (see pull request [#390](https://github.com/ros2/rmw_fastrtps/pull/390)).